Last Updated: October 2nd, 2019 at 1:13 pm

 What is Bankruptcy?Bankruptcy is essentially a court proceeding.
 Here, a judge, in conjunction with a court trustee, examine the assets and liabilities of any individual or business who can’t pay their bills and wants to discharge such debts, so they are no longer legally required to pay them.Individuals that file for bankruptcy have debts they won’t be able to pay in a timely manner.
 People that took financial obligations like a mortgage, student loans, and auto loans, or in most cases all of them at once, are the ones that seek help from bankruptcy the most.
 Surprisingly, people, not businesses, are the ones filing for bankruptcy most frequently.However, while bankruptcy can offer people a chance to start over, it does affect credit score, people’s future ability to use money, and can even prevent foreclosure on a home.

-Can Bankruptcy Wipe Away All My Debts?No. Bankruptcy will only apply to qualifying debts.
+Does Bankruptcy Clear All Debts?No. Bankruptcy will only apply to qualifying debts.
 Some financial responsibilities can’t be discharged through bankruptcy.
 For these type of debts, you’ll have to look at other options such as debt consolidation or a debt settlement.
 Debts and financial obligations that can’t be solved with bankruptcy include:

 - Federal student loans